KillianDavitt/docker-nebula/nebula.md

 ## Section 3 - Setting up Docker on SCSSNebula #
 Next we move on to configuring servers to deploy your projects.

 This section explains how to configure virtual machines running docker, which we will refer to as _docker hosts_, on the SCSSNebula OpenNebula installation.
-You do not need to do this to perform development using Haskell and Docker as described above, but if you want to deploy your containers, you will need somewhere to deploy them, and this guide solves this.
 It will explain how to provision two kinds of nodes into SCSSNebula: a fairly standard _Debian_ based linux virtual machine, and a [boot2docker](https://github.com/boot2docker/boot2docker) virtual machine, this being a lightweight linux distribution specifically designed to run Docker containers.

-Each provisioning method has advantages and disadvantages.
-The _Debian_ based solution is simple and great for one-off docker host creation, whereas the _boot2docker_ method is more scaleable, making the creation and management of sets of nodes easier, but involving an additional tool called `docker-machine`.
-We explain each setup in turn.
-Note that these instructions are for the creation of virtual machines of the SCSS OpenNebula installation, and thus include configuration details specific to that cloud, and omit configuration details not necessary for that cloud.
+Debian machines are easier to setup, but boot_2_docker machines are much more scaleable and less resource demanding.

 # Create a _Debian_ SCSSNebula docker host ##

-We will now explain how to provision a node in the SCSSNebula, fully configured to act as a docker host.
-We must provision a node using one of the UI's provided by SCSSNebula, using a disk image supplied, and then install docker on this node.
-Once you have a suitably configured virtual machine, the disk image associated with it can be used as a basis for new virtual machines so that you do not have to repeat this configuration.
-We conclude this section by explaining how to save the disk image for future use.
+First, we create a template of an image so that it will be easy for us to reuse the configuration.

-Note that you can achieve this via the updated UI available to SCSSNebula users available [here](https://scssnebulaselfservice.scss.tcd.ie) for staff and students
+OpenNebula UI is: [here](https://scssnebulaselfservice.scss.tcd.ie) for staff and students

-Note also that you will most likely not be able to access these UIs from outside the college networks.
+The UI can't be accessed outside of college.

 ### Create a virtual machine using the newer UI ###